A white paper published this week by Aptem says that skills need more attention and funding in UK government policymaking.

 Richard Alberg, CEO of Aptem, said:

-“We have applauded the government on its various initiatives around skills, but it is clear more needs to be done.
-We look forward to constructive engagement with central and local government and the business sector to ensure skills are given they importance they deserve.”
+“We have applauded the government on its various initiatives around skills, but it is clear that more needs to be done.
+We look forward to constructive engagement with central and local government and the business sector to ensure skills are given the importance they deserve.”